MelJan/PyDeep/docs/welcome.rst

 News
 ''''''''''''''''''''''''''''''''''''''''''''''''''''
-- (DONE) The documentation updated to restructured text
-- (DONE) Documentation hosted
+- New activation functions added
-- (DONE) Unit tests added
+- Unit tests up to date
-- Upcoming: Tutorials will be added
+- Prepared repository for autoencoder module

 - Upcoming: MDP integration will be added
 - Upcoming: Auto encoders will be added

-- Upcoming mid/long term: Feed Forward neural networks will be added
+- Future: Feed Forward neural networks will be added
+- Future: MDP integration
-- Upcoming mid/long term: Deep Boltzmann machines will be added
+- Future: Deep Boltzmann machines will be added

 Features index
 ''''''''''''''''''''''''''''''''''''''''''''''''''''